PoisotLab/manuscript-template/README.md

 documents to fail; indeed, you can download the artifacts produced during the run, to check the PDF and html files.
 The website is only updated from the `main` branch.

-The workflow is *very* GitHub based, and so the manuscript file *is* the `README.md` - this is not going to be a huge issue as 90% of the markdown is standard, with the exception of the citations and mathematics, so this will render (mostly) like a normal README file.

 # Deploying the template